The Role of Uke in Aikido

 Conclusion

 The key to effective uke training is finding the balance between support and challenge.
 Uke should be sensitive enough to give just the right amount of energy so that the partner can succeed, while still having to make an improvement.
-This approach requires understanding the principles of kuzushi and musubi then applying them effectively, rather than simply providing passive reception of techniques.
+This approach requires understanding the principles of kuzushi and musubi before applying them effectively, rather than simply providing passive reception of techniques.